mayaavital/synth/server/README.md

 - The server runs on port 3000 by default
 - You can access the server status at http://localhost:3000
 - Active games can be listed at http://localhost:3000/games
+- Past games can be retieved by doing a GET request to http://localhost:3000/prev_game?gameId=(Game id here)

 ## For Local Network Use